How does Payroll Outsourcing Work?

 This step gives you the chance to check for any errors (like missed bonuses or incorrect deductions), and make sure everything’s in order.

 Once you’ve approved the report, payroll can proceed to the next stage.
+Drum roll please!

 Step 6: Generate payslips and make payments

-Payslips are prepared for all your employees—outlining their earnings, deductions, and net pay.
+This will outline their earnings, deductions, and net pay.
 Your employees will typically be able to access their payslips through a self-service platform.

 Simultaneously, their payments are scheduled.

 You should offer various payment options to your employees (and contractors) such as BACS or Faster payments, or cash in hand payments.
+It’s all about making sure your employees receive their wages on time, and in a form that suits them, that is also legally accepted and manageable for your business.

 Get the latest insights and best practice guides, direct to your inbox.